 In individual cases, you can exchange the housing hood of the sensor, e.g., if the protective screen is scratched.
-For ordering information, see chapter 15.3 "Optical accessories".

 Only replace the housing hood while the device is in a de-energized state!

 Only replace the housing hood if no voltage is being applied to the device.